-You can accomplish progressive loading by varying: load (weights), types of exercises, time under tension and frequency.
+You can accomplish progressive loading by varying: load (free weights), types of exercises, time under tension and frequency.
 You may do 10 reps of biceps curls, every single workout with 20 pounds.
 At first this might be challenging but, at one point, you are going to be able to do the same 10 reps at 20 pounds without any effort.
 With everything being equal, your progress usually is correlated to the challenge.

 Keep your workouts challenging and your results will follow.
 The key to an effective resistance training program is a consistent and progressive challenge.